kuleuven/iRODS-User-Training/05_iCommands_Handson_User-Training.md

 </details>

-**Exercise 5: working with tar files**
+**Exercise 5: working with tar files via the ibun command**

 - Create a tar file of your local lifescience folder.
 - Upload the tar file to iRODS.
 Make sure it has the right data type.
 - Make a collection called 'archive'.
 - Unbundle the tar file in iRODS in this collection.
-- Download your directory 'chemistry' as a tar file.
+- Bundle the 'molecules' directory in iRODS and download it.

 <details>